-You have the comparison right in front of your eyes.
+You have the comparison of Mailchimp Getresponse right in front of your eyes.
 MailChimp is more apt for eCommerce companies and online stores.
 It is a user-friendly tool but it doesn’t specifically appeal to people who want more information and fewer colors and cool CTAs, etc.

 GetResponse, on the other hand, has advanced (and handy features) such as landing pages, webinar solutions, real-time tracking analytics, and many more.
 That is why it is ideal for B2B businesses.
 It is a standalone tool that is more appealing .Templates GetResponse and MailChimp both offer a variety of appealing features to B2B marketers.

-Take the trial package of both the software and you will agree that GetResponse has a lot to offer in terms of email functionalities, analytics and other supporting marketing solutions.
+Take the trial package of both the software and you will agree that GetResponse has a lot to offer in terms of email functionalities, analytics and other supporting marketing solution.

 This is what happened with 35-year-old Michael Davies who runs his own Saas-based think tank.
 Although he loved using MailChimp thanks to its friendly interface, the emails created somehow didn’t fit well amongst the target audience who found the templates to be too “casual” even though the content wasn’t.

-Moreover, MailChimp limited their chance of conducting webinars or setting up new landing pages – which turned out to be extra costs to be borne by his company.
+Moreover, MailChimp limited their chance of conducting webinars or setting up new landing page – which turned out to be extra costs to be borne by his company.
 But after switching to GetResponse, Davies can confidently state that the tool literally “gets” the business and offers everything on one single platform – which is one less headache for him.